 Position Statement: The Role of the Family in Eating Disorders

 DEERFIELD, IL, September 2009 - The Academy for Eating Disorders (AED), a global professional association committed to leadership in eating disorders research, education, treatment and prevention, is issuing a Position Paper on The Role of Family in Eating Disorders that outlines research refuting the common misconception that families are a primary cause of anorexia or bulimia nervosa, and describes the important role of families in treatment and recovery.
-The Paper is published on the AED website, www.aedweb.org.
+The paper is available here.

 The AED stands firmly against any model of eating disorders in which family influences are seen as the primary cause of eating disorders, condemns statements that blame families for their child’s illness, and recommends that families be included in the treatment of younger patients, unless this is clearly ill advised on clinical grounds.